DannaBanuelos/Retro_Pong_Go/proposal.md

 - Interactive Virtual Board
 	- Generates a virtual Board using Python `pygame`
 - Interactive Audio Input
-	- Game plays sound when interacting with its environment using `pyaudio`/ `sounddevice`
+	- Game plays sound when interacting with its environment using `pyaudio`/ `windsound`
 - Level Up
 	- Game level up 1 level each time a player wins a match with `pygame`
 - Point Counter